u-shahzad/ksimul8/README.md

 ### Input Files

-Before running the project we need to provide the following input files to run the application:
+Before running the application we need to provide the following input files:

-- Pod deployment files (YAML) in the **pods** directory
+- Pod deployment file(s) (YAML) in the **pods** directory
 - Input file (YAML) in the **src** directory

 Some of the files are already provided for demo purpose.

 ### Plugins

-The input file contains an item named *plugin* in the pods section which is used to provide a custom plugin for each pod.
+The input file contains a parameter (*plugin*) which is used to assign a custom plugin for each pod.
+A plugin is basically a combination of predicates and priorites which are used by the Kubescheduler to execute a scheduling cycle.

 For example: `plugin: '0110000000010000001000'`

-The plugin is basically a **22 bit** combination where the bits can be set to 0 or 1 according to the following order of predicates and priorites:
+It is a **22 bit** string, where **1 = ON** and **0 = OFF** for the following order of the predicates and the priorites:

 |Predicates                | Priorites                          |
 |--------------------------|------------------------------------|